MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Trout would have been a free agent this offseason had he not signed his contract extension

-For the first time in his six full MLB seasons, Mike Trout will not finish first or second in the AL MVP voting this year.
+For the first time in his six full MLB seasons, Mike Trout did not finish first or second in the AL MVP voting this year.
 Trout was not among the three AL MVP finalists announced earlier this week, almost certainly as a result of the thumb injury that sidelined him nearly two months this summer.

 Trout, who is still only 26, authored a .306/.446/.629 batting line with 33 home runs and 22 steals in 114 games around the thumb injury.
 He led all hitters with enough plate appearances to qualify for the batting title in OPS (1.071) and adjusted OPS+ (187).
 It was, aside from the injury, a typical Trout season.
 He was brilliant again.